 The aggregation mechanism is used in fully distributed subnets to discover the whole network's IPs and to gather statistics [11] in order for each subnet to have a consistent general network view.
-As a consequence, this gives SDN the powerful ability to install rules proactively and reactively in SDN switches for better performance [24].
+As a consequence, this gives an SDN the powerful ability to install rules proactively and reactively in SDN switches for better performance [24].
 Regarding the aggregation mechanism, we theoretically evaluate the number of phases that are needed by the network in order to let each controller in each subnet have the general view of its entirety.
-As can be seen in the example topology in Fig.1 (a), each controller in each subnet starts the first round by sending multicast discovery protocol's packets to all its neighbours, which is called phase1 of the discovery process.
-It should be noted the number in the pink shape reflects the subnet number with all its discovery information involving its routing and topology gathered from its neighbor subnets [25].
+As can be seen in the example topology in Fig.1 (a), each controller in each subnet starts the first round by sending multicast discovery protocol packets to all its neighbors, which is called phase1 of the discovery process.
+It should be noted that the number in the pink shape reflects the subnet number, with all its discovery information including its routing and topology gathered from its neighbor subnets [25].

-Fig.1 Shows the discovery phases when applying the aggregation mechanism in fully distributed architecture (Note: in each phase the process on link happens before the result inside the subnets) (Note: for the figure to be not fully packed we eliminate repeated discovery messages, however in practice there is a message on each port from each subnet in each phase)
+FIGURE 1.
+Shows the discovery phases when applying the aggregation mechanism in fully distributed architecture (Note: in each phase the processes on the links happen before the results inside the subnets) (Note: for the figure not to be fully packed, we eliminate repeated discovery messages; however, in practice, there is a message on each port from each subnet in each phase).

-As consequence of the results from phase 1, each controller just has knowledge about its next neighbors and puts this information in the neighbors' tables as well as putting the network topology in the topology table.
+As consequence of the results from phase 1, each controller just has knowledge about its next neighbors and puts this information in its neighbors table as well as putting the network topology in the topology table.
 The phase 1 results are thus: